 37. Mike Evans, wide receiver, Tampa Bay Buccaneers

-Only two players in NFL history have recorded 1,000 receiving yards in each of their first six seasons.
-Hall of Famer Randy Moss and wide receiver Mike Evans.
-He celebrated the Tom Brady signing in perfect fashion and we suspect Evans will have plenty of reasons to celebrate this season with Brady at quarterback.
+Only two players in NFL history have recorded 1,000 receiving yards in each of their first six seasons: Hall of Famer Randy Moss and wide receiver Mike Evans.
+He celebrated the Tom Brady signing in perfect fashion, and has gained good chemistry with TB12 to the tune of nine receiving touchdowns through 11 games, which is already more than Evans had in each of the prior three seasons.

 The Colts could have taken their chances on a rookie with the No. 13 overall pick.
 Instead, they traded it for Buckner.
 After making him one of the highest-paid defensive players in NFL history, we expect the All-Pro defensive tackle to push this team into the playoffs.